Logiqx/tech-docs/Infrastructure/AWS/README.md

 AWS [WAF](https://aws.amazon.com/waf/) gives control over which traffic to allow or block to web applications by defining customizable web security rules.
 You can deploy AWS WAF in many different ways.

+#### Access Controls

+Identity and Access Management ([IAM](https://aws.amazon.com/iam/)) enables management of access to AWS services and resources securely.
+Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

+Permissions can also be granted to specific machines, thus avoiding the need for secrets to be stored on disk.
+I have documented some [example](IAM.md) profiles on a separate page.

 #### Encryption

 Data should be encrypted when in transit and at rest.